shenron/docker-vim-ide/README.md

   - `docker run -ti --rm -v $(pwd):/home/node/app shenron/vim-ide`

 ### Install without Docker
-If for some reasons you want to install `vim-ide` on your host (Gnu Linux / OSX), check mandatory dependencies and run `host-install`
+If for some reasons you want to install `vim-ide` on your host (Gnu Linux / OSX),

+1. check mandatory dependencies
 - python
 - git
 - cmake